itsJohnny21/CSE-464-2024-jsalaz59/README.md

 System.out.println(g.edgeExists("n1", "n1")); // false
 ```

-This method is useful to check if a edge exists before removing a edge.
+This method is useful to check if a `Edge` exists before removing it.

 ### Get an edge

-A `Graph` allows you to retrieve an edge through the `getEdge` method which requires the IDs of the nodes associated with that edge in the correct order.
+A `Graph` allows you to retrieve an `Edge` through the `getEdge` method which requires the IDs of the `Node`s associated with that `Edge` in the correct order.

 ```java
 Graph g = new Graph("Master");